CS-4820-Library-Project/COUNTER-5-Report-Tool-2020-5.0/dev_notes.md

 There are 2 levels of reports, Master Reports (e.g. PR, DR) which show all possible columns and Standard Views (e.g. PR_P1, DR_D1, DR_D2) which only show some of the columns from the master reports.

 ## Report Fetching
-All reports are fetched via the COUNTER_SUSHI API, data is returned as JSON. the JSON models and all other details can be found at: https://app.swaggerhub.com/apis/COUNTER/counter-sushi_5_0_api/1.0.0
+All reports are fetched via the COUNTER_SUSHI API, data is returned as JSON.
+The JSON models and all other details can be found at: https://app.swaggerhub.com/apis/COUNTER/counter-sushi_5_0_api/1.0.0

 ### Authentication
 SUSHI requests can use these parameters for authentication: